wolfgangasdf/reftool5/README.md

 Some key specs & features (not complete):

-* Uses JavaFX/Java 13 and runs on Mac, Windows, Linux (JRE is bundled).
+* Uses java and runs on Mac, Windows, Linux (JRE is bundled).
 * All data except app settings is stored below one folder (data directory).
 You can move this between different platforms.
 * There are `topics` and `articles`.
 Articles can belong to any number of topics, topics are organized in a tree structure.
 * Bibtex ids are unique (and are automatically generated).